zbeekman/ZstdFortranLib/CONTRIBUTING.md

    In general, please follow the guidelines [here](https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message) and please don't use commit messages like those found on https://whatthecommit.com/.
-4. Once you're happy with your contributions or ready to recieve feedback, please push your local changes to your fork, then [open a pull request].
+4. Once you're happy with your contributions or ready to receive feedback, please push your local changes to your fork, then [open a pull request].
 Please ensure you fill out the pull request template.
 5. We will consider and review your proposed contribution, and may ask for additional